hassanelsokkary/secure-prometheus-target-conn-script/README.md

   and you have completed!
   Now, scraping of metric data from targets is secured using TLS and Basic Authentication.
-# Important!
-  - If use IPs instead of hostnames as generated using openssl

 # Modifying parameters in script
   - On target script 'secure_node_exporter.sh', you can edit openssl cmd to customize your ssl openssl req -x509 \